AlHenz/COMP2230-assignment-1/readme.txt

 readme.txt: The file currently open.
 Explains and details the files provided for this submission.

 coversheet.pdf: The file showing my signed and filled-out assessment item cover sheet for this assignment.
+(A part of original assignment submission.
+Not present in GitHub)

 ---------------------------------------------------------------------------------------------